Laotian Civil War: 1969–1972

 On 23 March 1969, the Royal Lao Army launched a large attack against the communists in the Plain of Jars/Xieng Khoang areas, supported by its own air units and the U.S. Air Force (Operation Raindance).
 In June, Pathet Lao and PAVN launched an attack of its own and gained ground; but by August, Royal Laotian forces attacked again and regained what had been lost, recovering the Plain of Jars in September 1969 in the Kou Kiet Campaign.
 In all these operations, the U.S. Air Force flew hundreds of Barrel Roll missions; however, many were canceled because of poor weather.

 Pathet Lao forces were supported by PAVN's 174th Vietnamese Volunteer Regiment.
 By September 1969, the 174th had to fall back to regroup.
-North Vietnamese forces participating in the campaign included the 316th and 312th Infantry Divisions, the 866th Infantry Regiment, the 16th Artillery Regiment, one tank company, six sapper and engineer battalions, one Nghệ An Province local force battalion, and ten PL battalions.
+North Vietnamese forces participating in the campaign included the 316th and 312th Infantry Divisions, the 866th Infantry Regiment, the 16th Artillery Regiment, one tank company, six sapper and engineer battalions, one Nghệ An province local force battalion, and ten PL battalions.

 On 11 February 1970, a PAVN and Pathet Lao offensive (part of Campaign 139) opened.
 By the 20th, control of the Plain of Jars was secure.
 RLG forces withdrew to Muong Xui.
 On 25 February, the RLG abandoned Xieng Khoang city.
 Xam Thong fell on 18 March and Long Tieng was threatened.
 On 25 April, the campaign ended, with PAVN forces mostly withdrawing from the Plain of Jars; according to Vietnamese sources, after the end of the campaign, the "316th Division, the 866th Regiment, and a number of specialty branch units were ordered to stay behind to work with our Lao friends."

 At the beginning of 1970, fresh troops from North Vietnam advanced through northern Laos.
 The Air Force called in B-52s and, on 17 February, they were used to bomb targets in northern Laos.
 The enemy advance was halted by Laotian reinforcements, and for the remainder of the year it was a "seesaw" military campaign.

-On 1 May, elements of SVN PAVN units (28th and 24A regiments) joined with North Vietnamese Army and Pathet Lao to seize Attopeu.
+On 1 May, elements of SVN PAVN units (28th and 24A regiments) joined with North Vietnamese Army and Pathet Lao to seize Attapeu.

-Although communist movements down the Ho Chi Minh Trail grew during the year, the U.S. war effort was reduced because authorities in Washington, believing the U.S. objectives in Southeast Asia were being achieved, imposed budget limits, which reduced the number of combat missions the USAF could fly.
+Although communist movements down the Ho Chi Minh trail grew during the year, the U.S. war effort was reduced because authorities in Washington, believing the U.S. objectives in Southeast Asia were being achieved, imposed budget limits, which reduced the number of combat missions the USAF could fly.